—Buying tips for choosing the best unit for your backyard

 Adding one to a table or ledge can also be used to augment the heat from another style of space heater.

 Standing space heaters

 With their brackets or hardware, these heaters can be mounted on walls or ceilings.
-(Some also come with a tri-pod style stand that can be moved around.)
+(Some also come with a tripod-style stand that you can move around.)